avapolzin/CHIMExIllustrisTNG/README.md

 Intended to store code and mock catalogs and intensity maps related to Polzin, Newburgh, & Natarajan, in prep.

-There are 4 (pre-beam convolution) intensity maps in the maps directory of this repository:
+There are 4 (pre-beam convolution) intensity maps at each of z = 1 and 2 in the maps directory of this repository:
 1. all galaxies (non-cluster galaxies and cluster galaxies)
 2. non-cluster galaxies
 3. mass-selected galaxy clusters